rlourette/cmsis-svd-fth/README.md

 ## Usage

 ### Needed Software
+While the older code is intact (convert.sh), I found it necessary to handle the changes that have occured in the SVD schema.
+There are now entries marked with the attribute("derivedFrom") which signifies that the entries derives from another with modifications.
+The adaptation to the original code is now contained in convert.py.

+Useage: convert.py --svd <svdfile> [-o <outputfile.fs>]

 This code is targeted to a Unix-like environment, with the follwing tools available:
 - xsltproc